==> How to break up a dog fight?

 Note in particular the following points from this Rambo III trailer:

-The aggressor in the "dog fight" wears a collar (hurray!)
+- The aggressor in the "dog fight" wears a collar (hurray!)

-The owner has a leash at hand (helpful!)
+- The owner has a leash at hand (helpful!)

-The owner seems physically fit and dog-fight experienced (are you?)
+- The owner seems physically fit and dog-fight experienced (are you?)

-The dog rather is a well-trained 'weakling' than an aggressive dog
+- The dog rather is a well-trained 'weakling' than an aggressive dog

-but only if your initial calm observation confirmed that you are dealing with a dog of the breeds mentioned above - which hold the bite:
+Plus these points - but only if your initial calm observation confirmed that you are dealing with a dog of the breeds mentioned above - which hold the bite:

-Get the dog's body firmly between your legs and stand firmly
+- Get the dog's body firmly between your legs and stand firmly

-Pull the collar rather
+- Pull the collar rather up than pulling backwards

-twist the break stick between the dog's molar teeth while your other arm's elbow secures the dog's head just behind the back of the jawbone (ie do not put your hand under the dog's mouth like Rambo does).
-And keep
+- Use your preferred hand to twist the break stick between the dog's molar teeth while your other arm's elbow secures the dog's head just behind the back of the jawbone (ie do not put your hand under the dog's mouth like Rambo does).

-holding the break stick between the dog's molar teeth and your elbow just behind the back of the jawbone - or the dog's teeth may hold your own flesh next!
+- And keep holding the break stick between the dog's molar teeth and your elbow just behind the back of the jawbone - or the dog's teeth may hold your own flesh next!

 However, if your initial calm observation confirmed that you are dealing with any other breed or mix of dog - which continually reposition the bite! - then don't do anything that Rambo does above - or you'll likely contract severe bite wounds!
-How to control 'reflex biters'

-break up the dog fight is to do what Rambo in the above video doesn't want to be done to his 'puppy':
+In that case (thus incl. if the other dog is a German Shepherd), your best bet to safely break up the dog fight is to do what Rambo in the above video doesn't want to be done to his 'puppy':

 Approach the aggressor in a swift movement from behind just the moment when the dog releases one of its many bites, and pull the dog's hind legs up in the air while walking backwards to a safe enclosure and while slowly rotating around your own axis!
 I don't think Doggy Dan has a video showing this, but I have seen it safely done by a (strong enough) man, and it was his only chance to prevent being bitten by an incessantly wriggling and exceptionally aggressive dog.

-taser, panic alarm or pepper spray at hand when the dog fight suddenly breaks out! - Few ladies (and men) hide these remedies in their slip when they take the dog to the beach.
-Mildly aggressive dogs?
+Why the only chance?
+Because he didn't have - and likely you won't have - a taser, panic alarm or pepper spray at hand when the dog fight suddenly breaks out! - Few ladies (and men) hide these remedies in their slip when they take the dog to the beach.

-against the use of anything that harms the dog permanently, even if that's your only remedy at hand: eg the panic alarm destroys the dog's hearing (and probably your own as well), and the pepper spray destroys the dog's eyesight (and depending on wind direction possibly your own as well).
+If only mildly aggressive dogs are involved, I would advise against the use of anything that harms the dog permanently, even if that's your only remedy at hand: eg the panic alarm destroys the dog's hearing (and probably your own as well), and the pepper spray destroys the dog's eyesight (and depending on wind direction possibly your own as well).